AN ARMY RISING UP

 Ignition633 was founded in Newark, Delaware in 2013.
 Although it began as a small church in a living room, Ignition is more than just a church: it is a movement that aims to reignite a passion for Jesus through relationship with Him.
 God has grown Ignition to be a global ministry, which is called to 7 locations worldwide.

-Our goal at each location is to teach people that God is more than our God.
-He is our first love, our best friend, and most importantly, He is our savior.
-God deserves a laid down life, which includes: giving up your whole heart, giving up control, and sacrificing your life to Him in the same way He sacrificed his son for you.
-God wants us to build a relationship with Him in the same way you would pursue a future spouse.
+Our goal at each location is to teach people that God is not only our God, but He is our First Love, Best Friend, and most importantly, our Savior.
+God deserves a laid down life which means loving Him above everything else in this life.
+God wants us to build relationship with Him passionately, with no limitations.

 The Scriptures are completely true, authoritative and sufficient (Psalm 19:7-11; 2 Timothy 3:16; 2 Peter 1:20-21).